AtharvaLarva/3D_Graphcut/README.md

 # 3D Graphcut
-An interactive user interface that segments accurately cells form 3-D confocal microscope images.
-It utilizes a novel segmentation algorithm that uses spherical transforms and graph theory to quickly and accurately segment cell nuclei.
+An interactive user interface that segments cells form 3-D confocal microscope images.
+It utilizes a novel segmentation algorithm that utilizes graph theory to quickly and accurately segment cell nuclei.

 # Setup